1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 ## 3.3 New Type: NOT Supported Controller from Broetje
 It should be noted that the heating manufacturers introduced new device models to the market.
 According to current knowledge this type of controller is NOT compatible with BSB-LAN.

-Within Broetje these are the heating system series WLS / WLC and BOK.
+Within Broetje these seem to be the heating system series
+- WLS / WLC (gas fired),
+- BOK (oil fired),
+- BLW Split-P, BLW Split C and BLW Split-K C (heat pump).
-These systems seem to have 'IWR CAN'-based controllers built in, which have neither a LPB nor a BSB.
+These systems seem to have 'IWR CAN'-based controllers built in (at the heater unit "IWR Alpha", room unit "IWR IDA"), which have neither a LPB nor a BSB.

 The following image of a WLC24 board shows the existing connections.